MichLiang/michliang.github.io/README.md

+---
+layout: page
-# Student Pharmacist at University of Waterloo, Digital Artist at home
+title: Student Pharmacist at University of Waterloo, Digital Artist at home
+---

 Hi, my name's Michelle, and I'm currently a third year pharmacy student working at Costco Wholesale Pharmacy, in Waterloo and Guelph.
 On the side, I enjoy creating art, learning about UI/UX, and trying my hand at learning how to code.